The strong CP problem, general covariance, and horizons: Introduction to the strong CP problem

 A variety of solutions \cite{strongcp} were proposed for this problem, most involving beyond the standard model dynamics coupling to $\theta$ (``axions'') or extra symmetries that fix $\theta$ to zero.
 Phenomenologically, no signature suggestive of such models has so far been detected.

 In this work, we will try to ``go back to the basics'' of quantum field theory and reflect on the nature of the quantum vacuum.
 In the following three sections, we will make a series related arguments that link the strong CP problem to the interplay between quantum field theory and general coordinate transformations.
 Section \ref{gencluster} argues that a theory with a non-zero $\theta$ will likely lose general covariance of any observables depending on $\theta$.
-Section \ref{caldeira} will show that the ``toy model'' often used to describe $\theta$ vacua together with the tracing over of trans-horizon degrees of freedom leads to $\theta=0$ asymptotic states independently of the ``real'' $\theta$ value \footnote{We note that the question of coherence in the appearance of instantons was already discussed in \cite{khleb}.
-Where our approaches differ is that we consider the definition of observables characterising the topology of space, while \cite{khleb} concentrates on the dynamics}.
+We shall also show that this constraint on $\theta$ will not affect ``local'' topology fluctuations necessary for phenomenology (such as \cite{shuryak,hooft,lattice,instexp,cme}).
+Section \ref{caldeira} will show that the ``toy model'' often used to describe $\theta$ vacua together with the tracing over of trans-horizon degrees of freedom leads to $\theta=0$ asymptotic states independently of the ``real'' $\theta$ value.
+While our work is new, approaches incorporating some ideas discussed below, such as \begin{itemize} \item Constraints from general covariance on local physics \cite{teryaev,sudarsky,matsas,vanzella,gtholo,padma,lovelock,buzzegoli} \item The coherence of instantons \cite{khleb} \item Infrared fixed points in the running of $\theta$ \cite{rggroup} \item The effect of analytical continuation in curved spacetime \cite{etesi,etesi2,blackholes} \item The stability of periodic states against decoherence \cite{broksym,caldeirabook,caldeira2} \item The non-invariance of semiclassical states under non-inertial transformations \cite{calixto,mirror} \end{itemize} have been investigated before.
+The appendices will also discuss the relationship of our idea to exactly solvable toy models \cite{blomm,blomm2}.